Trends

 I expect healthcare professionals to use the proper term for body parts.
 Come on, say it out loud!
 “Vagina”, “anus”, “clitoris”, “uterus”, “breast” and so on.
 It’s not dirty, it’s not shameful.

 Yes, I’m ranting.
-Because the more people hide behind words like “down there”, the less information patients are getting.
+Because the more people hide behind words like “down there”, the fewer information patients are getting.
 This is not the time to use euphemisms.
 This is the time to talk freely about body parts and body functions—knowledge is power.

 This is not the time to be modest.
 Why should we?